 One of the main reporting obligations is for large transactions.
-Knowing your client can help with this, according to Grundy.
+Knowing your customer can help with this, according to Grundy.
 The limit beyond which you have to report transactions is $10,000.

 “Ultimately what they’re trying to do is ensure that banks aren’t used intentionally or unintentionally for money laundering,” she says.

-“The thing that they’re trying to do is to ensure that banks understand customers and their customers’ dealings so they can better identify whether any of the transactions they’re processing could be – for want of a better technical word – questionable.”
+“The aim is to ensure that banks understand customers and their customers’ dealings so they can better identify whether any of the transactions they’re processing could be – for want of a better technical word – questionable.”